GeminiDRSoftware/DRAGONS/astrodata/doc/usermanual/iomef.rst

 created also needs to know that it will have to be written using the MEF format.
 This is fortunately handled fairly transparently by |astrodata|.

-The key to associating the FITS data provider to the |AstroData| object is simply to create the |AstroData| object from :mod:`astropy.io.fits` header objects.
+The key to associating the FITS data to the |AstroData| object is simply to create the |AstroData| object from :mod:`astropy.io.fits` header objects.
 Those will be recognized by |astrodata| as FITS and the constructor for FITS will be used.
 The user does not need to do anything else special.
 Here is how it is done.

 Create a MEF with basic header and data array set to zeros
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^